-Upon gaining the initiative, a side's commanding player may either pass, use the initiative, or defer it to a subordinate player.
-If deferred to, the subordinate player may either use the initiative or defer back to the commanding player.
+Initiative Determination - Upon gaining the initiative, a side's overall commander may either pass, use the initiative, or defer it to a subordinate player.
+The overall commander may not direct which unit or corps the subordinate commander shall activate nor provide any other instructions to his subordinates (such direction being reserved to the Communications Phase).
+If deferred to, the subordinate player may either use the initiative for one of his units or corps or defer back to the commanding player.
 If the subordinate defers, then the commanding player must then either activate a unit, defer to another subordinate, or pass.
+Players may not communicate their wish to receive an initiative when their commander is making this determination.